World-Of-Programming-And-Technology/PythonAI/README.md

 ```

 In this way you can create your intents.json  file.
 If you want you can add more data also.

+> Add in this formate only, otherwise program will through an error.
+(Remember)

 ## Python AI functions and objects.